mcollovati/vaadin-reverse-proxy-tests/README.md

 └── my-app (VAADIN Application)
 ```

+## Run a scenario

-To test a configuration enter the directory and run `docker-compose up`.
+To test a configuration enter the specific directory and run `docker-compose up`
+.

 Vaadin application will be reachable at `http://localhost:8080`, whereas the
 proxy server can be accessed at `http://localhost:9090`.